Love Live! Nijigasaki High School Idol Club: Music

-As of September 1, 2021, there are currently four subunits: DiverDiva (Karin and Ai), A・Zu・Na (Ayumu, Shizuku, and Setsuna), Qu4rtz (pronounced "Quartz", Kasumi, Kanata, Emma, and Rina), and R3birth (pronounced "Rebirth", Shioriko, Mia, and Lanzhu).
+The first nine members of Nijigasaki High School Idol Club were split into three subunits of two, three, and four members.
+A fourth subunit featuring the last three members to join would later follow.
+These four subunits are: DiverDiva (Karin and Ai), A・Zu・Na (Ayumu, Shizuku, and Setsuna), Qu4rtz (pronounced "Quartz"; Kasumi, Kanata, Emma, and Rina), and R3birth (pronounced "Rebirth"; Shioriko, Mia, and Lanzhu).